scholarslab/scholarslab.github.io/collections/_people/samantha-stephens.md

 roles:
 - Praxis Fellow 2022-2023
 ---
-Samantha Stephens is a 2022-2023 Praxis Fellow.
+Samantha Stephens was a 2022-2023 Praxis Fellow.